You’re in Recovery and Your Brother is in Rehab…What Do You Do?

 By: Tim Myers

 Nothing.
-You do nothing.
+When you are in recovery and a family memeber is in rehab, you do nothing.
 Nothing special.
 Nothing out of the ordinary.
 You do nothing.
 Well, maybe make a sign that says Do Nothing, and hang it next to your bed.

-I’m in recovery.
+I’m in recovery and completed rehab.
 I’ve been sober for almost four years.
 My brother’s in treatment and is scheduled to get out in just a few days.
 I’m not handling it very well.

 First of all I’m like, “WHY WASN’T I A BETTER BROTHER!!??”
 That’s just me being a drama king.
 I know how I’ve lived my life for the past three years has showed him that we can recover.
 I know that, but still the feeling that I could’ve done more to prevent his addiction pops up.